Pravin-Selvaranjan/BasicsGuide/README.md

 …

 * Step 1
-"Go to the Python Folder and install the latest version relevant to your OS
+Go to the Python Folder and install the latest versions of both Python and Pycharm relevant to your OS

+* Step 2

+Go to the Git folder and follow the instructions

+* Step 3

+Go to the Push/Pull folder and follow the instructions